VoiceAgentBench: Are Voice Assistants ready for agentic tasks?: Experiments

 \textbf{SpeechLMs.} We benchmark 3 SOTA 7B SpeechLMs: (i) KimiAudio 7B \citep{kimiteam2025kimiaudiotechnicalreport}, (ii) Qwen2.5-Omni 7B \citep{xu2025qwen25omnitechnicalreport}, (iii) AudioFlamingo3 7B \citep{ghosh2025audio}.

-\textbf{ASR-LLMs.} In this modular setup, user speech is first transcribed with Whisper v3 Large (Whisperv3), and the text is then passed to an LLM along with tools and instructions.
-We benchmark three strong LLMs: Qwen-3 8B \citep{yang2025qwen3technicalreport}, Gemma3 27B \citep{gemmateam2025gemma3technicalreport}, and LLaMA 3.3 70B (Llama3 70B), enabling comparison between this setup and SpeechLMs.
+\textbf{ASR-LLMs.} In this modular setup, user speech is first transcribed with Whisper v3 Large (Whisperv3), and then passed to an LLM along with tools and instructions.
+We benchmark with three strong LLMs: Qwen-3 8B \citep{yang2025qwen3technicalreport}, Gemma3 27B \citep{gemmateam2025gemma3technicalreport}, and LLaMA 3.3 70B (Llama3 70B).